me-abhinav/shared-element-overlap-demo/README.md

 **Please checkout the full code to completely understand the solution.**

-1. Inside your `MainActivity` which hosts the scrolling container, set a click listener on you thumbnail to open `SecondActivity`:
+1. Inside your `MainActivity` which hosts the scrolling container, set a click listener on your thumbnail to open `SecondActivity`:
 ```java
 ImageView imageView = findViewById(R.id.image_view);
 imageView.setOnClickListener(v -> {